discourse/discourse/README.md

 1. If you're on macOS, try the [macOS development guide](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-macos-for-development/15772).
 1. If you're on Ubuntu, try the [Ubuntu development guide](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-ubuntu-for-development/14727).
 1. If you're on Windows, try the [Windows 10 development guide](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-windows-10-for-development/75149).
+1. If you're looking to use a simpler Docker-based install, try the [Docker development guide](https://meta.discourse.org/t/install-discourse-for-development-using-docker/102009).

 If you're familiar with how Rails works and are comfortable setting up your own environment, you can also try out the [**Discourse Advanced Developer Guide**](docs/DEVELOPER-ADVANCED.md), which is aimed primarily at Ubuntu and macOS environments.